 Do children in the Early Years have to sit in rows facing the front?

-No. Danson will not be adopting this approach for the Early Years children.
+No. Danson will not be adopting this approach for the Early Years children and Year 1 children.

 Can staff still deliver 1:1 interventions with pupils?

 Yes, they can.
 Staff who are working with pupils across different bubbles are advised to take additional precautions.
 For example, remaining 2m apart if possible and avoiding close face-to-face contact and use of visors and screens.

 Will there be school trips?

-There will be no school trips in Autumn term and will be reviewed in January 2021.
-6 Structure and Organisation Will there be part time rotas in place?
+There will be no school trips in Spring and Summer term, this will be reviewed for next Autumn term.

+6 Structure and Organisation

+Will there be part time rotas in place?

 No. Plans will be based on a full-time provision for our children.
 However, children will have staggered start and finish times to keep different Bubbles apart as they arrive and leave Danson.
-We will aim to ensure that the total amount of teaching time your childre receive remains the same e.g. an earlier start would mean an earlier finish.
+We will aim to ensure that the total amount of teaching time your children receive remains the same e.g. an earlier start would mean an earlier finish.

 What time will school start and end for my child/phase?

-Please refer to documents sent via email on 21.7.2020 and 28.8.2020 for this information Alternatively please go to the school website www.danson.bexley.sch.uk How will children enter/leave Danson?
-Please refer to documents sent via email on 28.8.2020 for this information.
+Please refer to documents sent via email on 4.3.2021 for this information.
+Alternatively, please go to the school website www.danson.bexley.sch.uk

+How will children enter/leave Danson?

+This will be the same procedure as the Autumn Term.

 Are parents/carers, visitors allowed on site?

-Wherever possible, schools are encouraged to avoid visitors entering their premise Therefore, parents/carers will not be allowed on the premises unless they have appointment or have been invited into the school.
-The new EYFS children will be allow to have both parent accompany them on their first day only onto in order to support the child starting at Danson.
-Only one parent should enter the school site to collect their chi with the exception of Reception pupils on their first day at school.
-In instances where we will need to use other essential professionals, such as social worke speech and language therapists or counsellors, or professionals to support the delivery o child's education, health and care (EHCP) plan, schools will need to assess whether t professionals need to attend in person or can do so virtually.
-If they need to attend person, they should closely follow the protective measures in the setting, and the number of attendances should be kept to a minimum.
-Where possible to do so, social distances should be maintained.
+Wherever possible, schools are encouraged to avoid visitors entering their premises.
+Therefore, parents/carers will not be allowed on the premises unless they have an appointment or have been invited into the school.
+Only one parent should enter the school site to collect their child.

+In instances where we will need to use other essential professionals, such as social workers, speech and language therapists or counsellors, or professionals to support the delivery of a child's education, health and care (EHCP) plan, schools will need to assess whether the professionals need to attend in person or can do so virtually.
+If they need to attend in person, they should closely follow the protective measures in the setting, and the number of attendances should be kept to a minimum.
+Where possible to do so, social distancing should be maintained.

 Will my child have a hot meal at lunchtime?

-Not in the first instance upon return to school.
-Packed lunches will be provided to the children who qualify for Free School Meals, Universal Infant Free School Meals and wish pay for a school dinner.
-A google form was sent out in July for parents to register the choice.
+No, packed lunches will be provided to those children who qualify for Free School Meals, Universal Infant Free School Meals and wish to pay for a school dinner.
+Separate information on this has been sent out by the school 25.2.2021.